 The Meanwhile Project

 The Meanwhile Project was set up as part of the Town Centres policy launched in April 2009 by the then Communities Secretary Hazel Blears.
-The project is led by the DTA as part of its broader Advancing Assets for Communities programme.
-We are working with Meanwhile Space CIC who are providing support and development work in all aspects of the project.
-This includes the website at www.meanwhile.org.uk, which includes a ning (a social network) that is tapping into all the other networks and groupings growing up around this issue.
+The project was led by the Development Trust Association (now Locality) as part of its broader Advancing Assets for Communities programme.
+Visit www.meanwhilespace.com to find out more.